jaydippatel83/superfunsocial/README.md

 * If you’d like to play this in PvP mode, please make sure to join the game as a second player before the timer (indicated by the loading bar at the top of the lobby) runs out.

-## Smart Contracts
-We have created smart contracts for various functionalities including an NFT collection contract, an NFT item contract for FunPass, and a different NFT contract for GameAsset.

-NFT Collection :

-FunPass :

-GameAsset :

-## Deployed Contracts Address:

-* NFT Collection :
-* FunPass :

-* GameAsset :

 # It includes